Jeremy Affeldt: Pitching style

 Affeldt had three different kinds of pitches: a sinking fastball (which is rare for a lefty), a curveball, and a split.
 His fastball travelled in the low nineties, and while his curveball was not fast, it had late breaking action and got a lot of swing-throughs.
 Affeldt induced groundballs at a high rate with his sinking fastball and could also get the strikeout when the situation called for it.

 Personal life

 During his playing career, Affeldt and his family lived in Spokane, Washington.
 As of 2022, Affeldt, his wife Candace, and family reside in the town of Boerne, Texas, just outside of San Antonio.
 He is also the CEO and co-founder of Free Roam Brewing Company, a craft brewery in Boerne which opened in 2022.

-Religion

 Affeldt is a devout Christian and a strong advocate for ending child poverty.
 He writes a weekly blog about his Christian faith and his desire to stir a movement in the cause of helping the suffering and marginalized.